Data Science Major, B.S.

 IDEAs in Action General Education logo Communication for Data Scientists

-Mathematical and Statistical Foundations (select one):3
+Mathematical and Statistical Foundations (2 courses):6

 Basic Elements of Probability and Statistical Inference I